davidpham87/marginalia-markdown/doc/index.md

 ## Status

-Status: **alpha**, although I will follow [https://www.youtube.com/watch?v=oyLBGkS5ICk](spec-ulation) to make my best to avoid breaking changes.
+Status: **alpha**, although I will follow [spec-ulation](https://www.youtube.com/watch?v=oyLBGkS5ICk) to make my best to avoid breaking changes.
+I want to be a nice person, so I will do my best to not break your code.
 The biggest issue is the library leverages on marginalia's parser.

 ## Technical Solution